HirotheChamp/BugTracker/README.md

 ## Room for Improvement

-* I could have tested code more frequently to ensure less mistakes in the future
+* Code will be tested more thoroughly to prevent mistakes
-* I should be more organized in how I arranged my folders and files
+* Files and folders will be labeled and organized far superior in the future